Thomas Francis Hallion

 Tom returned to umpire in the minor leagues and was reinstated as a major league umpire as part of a settlement concluded with MLB in December 2004.
 He returned to work as part of the consolidated major league umpiring staff in 2005.
 He worked the 2006 World Baseball Classic, including the Cuba-Japan finals, the 2008 All-Star Game and 2017 World Baseball Classic.

 On May 2, 2013, MLB announced it was fining Hallion an undisclosed amount for a heated exchange with Tampa Bay Rays pitcher David Price on April 28th.
 Price, who was also fined, as were two teammates who commented on the fray after the game, accused Hallion of using an expletive, something which Hallion denied.
+On March 22,2018, he again made headlines for dubious reasons when he ejected five players and coaches in a meaningless Grapefruit League game betwee the Philadelphia Phillies and Detroit Tigers; three pitchers were sent for throwing at batters - in Hallion's opinion - in addition to manager Gabe Kapler and coach Rob Thomson, the latter two for pointing out the absurdity of reacting as if there was a beanball war going on when it was obviously just a case of some pitches missing inside without any ill intention.

 Sources include MLB.com